IntroCSCI/colorvisionproject-ajalkaabi/README.md

 To run the program, give the following commands:

 ```
-g++ --std=c++11 *.cpp -o cvp
-./cvp
-Enter the name of the file that you want to get color values from.
+Enter the file name that you want to analyze.
 ```

 Here is an example of the program running:

 ```
- g++ -std=c++11 *.cpp -o cvp; ./cvp
-Please enter the name of the file that you want to get color values from:
+Please enter file name to analyze: test2.css
-black.css

-#E69F00
-#009E73
-#F0E442
-#0072B2
-#D55E00
-#CC79A7
-
+The colors in the palette are:
+00bfff
+ffffff

+Analysis:
+There are 2 unique colors.
 ```

 ## C++ Guide

 ### Variables and Data Types

 I used multiple strings such as (filaName), which stores the name of the file the user inputs.
 And (line) which stores each line with a color value in it after opening the file.
 I used one char variable which is (colorValue), and this variable stores each hex character.
-I aslo used one int (colorValue), and it's used to represent the position of color values' charcacters.
+I aslo used one int (colorValues), and it's used to represent the position of color values' charcacters.
 Finally, I used (reader) from ifstream, which represents the variable that reads the opened files.

 ### Console Input and Output

-I used three console outputs.
+I used multiple console outputs.
 The first is to ask the user for the name of the file they want to open.
 The second one is to create a space (endl) between the user's input and the output of the program.
 And the third one to print out the color values that are found in the file.
 I also used two console inputs, the first one to store the file name.
 And the second one to store each line in the opened filewith a color value.

 ### Decisions